hewa55/TuringMachine/README.md

 Today it has multiple states and trainsitions, dealing with inputs appropriately.

 ## Examples in this Repository
-This implementation contains the complexitly analysis of different problems which can be found in detail in the description pdf given in the repository.
+This implementation contains the complexitly analysis of different problems which can be found in detail in the report markdown file given in the repository.